-- Prerequisite or Parallel may be required.
-Please check individual course descriptions for details. - MA 115 or higher. - 2 Alternate may not be taken as a Business elective. - Business electives should be selected in consultation with a Business advisor.
-Business electives may be chosen from Accounting, Business, Computer Science, alternate Economics course, and Business Office Technology courses.
+- MAT E137 or higher. - 2 Alternate may not be taken as a Business elective. - Business electives should be selected in consultation with a Business advisor.
+Business electives may be chosen from Accounting, Business, Computer Science, alternate Economics course, and Business Office Technology.